diagrams/diagrams-doc/manual/diagrams-manual.rst

 Using named envelopes
 ~~~~~~~~~~~~~~~~~~~~~

+.. container:: todo

+  This section needs to be rewritten, and given a better title.

 So far the examples we have seen have only made use of the local
 origin associated with each name.
 However, the envelope of